메인메뉴 바로가기본문으로 바로가기

 CHARMING BRUSHSTROKES

-The sign’s original seven syllables, created half a century ago, led to 200 more, forming the foundation of the new font.
+The sign’s original seven syllables, d half a century ago, led to 200 more, forming the foundation of the new font.
 When the total number reached 2,350, Baemin had the minimum needed for the Euljiro style to be officially recognized as an independent Hangeul font.

-“Sandoll specializes in corporate fonts, so they tend to create refined ones.
+“Sandoll specializes in corporate fonts, so they tend to refined ones.
 We asked the people there to ‘roughen up’ the letters a little,” Han recalls.

 “For instance, Sandoll draws circles very neatly, and the eighth consonant of Hangeul is a complete circle.
 But when you use a brush, you have to draw it in two parts, one half circle on the left and the other on the right.
 This results in a ragged circumference with the top bulging out a bit.
 We asked them to preserve the irregular charm of brushstrokes, and they were all excited to work on something new.”